1. How do I create a Student Group at Brown?

 With over 400 student groups on campus, so many options are available.
 Students are encouraged to browse through the many options in BearSync.

 If your interest is not represented, you may be able to form a new group.
 Most undergraduate groups are recognized by the Undergraduate Council of Students (UCS).
-Exceptions include Club Sports and academic organizations.
+Exceptions include Club Sports, Greek social groups, and academic organizations.

 For UCS groups, new group recognition occurs for a few weeks in the middle of each semester.
 The application for new group status is available on BearSync.
 Your group will need to have a mission statement, a constitution, and at least 10 current Brown students interested in being involved.
 Your group must also demonstrate how it is unique at Brown and how it will serve a need within the student body.
 Please see the UCS web site for more detailed information, including samply constitutions!